Idealogic Group

 • Posting

-• Buying or co-producing They need a brand to decide how it would like people to feel, and not what they would like people to know.
+• Buying or co-producing Relationships demand that a brand decide how it wants people to feel, not just what it wants them to know.

 What Survives AI

-This surviving layer of the web might be inherently functional, such as:
+The surviving layer of the web is inherently functional:

-• Personalized or exclusive tools - e.g. websites like Lego Ideas where customers shape future products
+• Personalized or exclusive tools: sites like Lego Ideas where customers shape future products

-• Communities in which interactions occur between people and not systems
+• Communities where interactions happen between people, not systems

-• Brand storytelling in which pacing and craft count and point of view Applications requiring memory, permissions, and user-specific outcomes can neither be synthesized on demand by Google because the quality is not the same.
-Seeing the sheet music of the Violin Concerto written by Beethoven is not the same thing as seeing Itzhak Perlman to perform it.
-When the informational web is supplanted by AI search visualization (and I believe that it remains a huge "if"), then the construction of participation into your websites eats up the brand and marketing oxygen remaining in the room.
+• Brand storytelling where pacing, craft, and point of view matter Experiences that rely on memory, permissions, and user-specific outcomes cannot be synthesized on demand by Google.
+The quality gap is too wide.
+Reading the sheet music for Beethoven's Violin Concerto is not the same as watching Itzhak Perlman perform it.
+If the informational web is supplanted by AI search visualization (and that remains a huge "if"), then building interactive web development services that weave participation into your site will consume whatever brand and marketing oxygen is left.

-If AI takes over the informational web, the first victim will not be informational websites: it will be the loss of traffic to every website, which has already started to happen.
-The open web economic reasoning is based on a simple formula:
+If AI takes over the informational web, the first casualty will not be informational sites alone.
+It will be traffic to every website, and that decline has already started.
+The open web's economics rest on a simple formula:

-• Quality moments when a user does not just skim across a page
+• Quality moments where a user does more than skim a page

-In a world mediated by AI, traffic is unpredictable, and relationships turn to be durable.
+In a world mediated by AI, traffic is unpredictable.
+Relationships are durable.

-In case AI ends up gobbling up the informational web over time or even all at once, the question that arises to the brands is fundamentally simple: What do you need of your brand site?
-It is what makes it have a long-lasting value since it all lies in choice, identity, interaction, and relationships.
-That is the way to a succinct, straightforward playbook of what brand websites should be next:
+Whether AI absorbs the informational web gradually or all at once, the question for brands is simple: What do you need your brand site to do?
+Lasting value comes from choice, identity, interaction, and relationships.
+Here is a straightforward playbook for what brand websites should become next:

 Make Your Website a Tool, Not a Brochure

-If the site does not allow a customer to do anything - manage an account, configure a product, learn a skill, access a community, or take part in creation - AI search will supersede it.
+If your site does not let a customer do something, manage an account, configure a product, learn a skill, join a community, or participate in creation, AI search will replace it.
+That is why brands should build custom web applications that deliver real utility.
 Tools survive.
-Brochures won't.
+Brochures will not.

 Build Experiences That Involve Identity

-Logins, profiles, preferences, memberships, loyalty programs, saved progress, anything that improves with coming to know the customer, will make it.
-AI is incapable of simulating stateful or permissioned relationships.
+Logins, profiles, preferences, memberships, loyalty programs, saved progress.
+Anything that improves as you get to know the customer will endure.
+Building these identity-driven features often requires the capacity to scale your development team quickly.
+AI cannot simulate stateful or permissioned relationships.

-Like in the Lego Ideas site, communities, and models where the input of humans influences the output.
+Think Lego Ideas: communities and models where human input shapes the output.
 Participation is the moat.

 Invest in Stories

-In an interactive search world, it is an AI that makes traffic uncertain.
-Relationships, logged-in users, subscribers, members, customers become the actual measure.
-In case of web movement, the web will not disappear.
-It will narrow the spaces that matter, and these are the spaces that brands can, and should, begin to create at this moment.
+In an AI-mediated search world, traffic is uncertain.
+Relationships, logged-in users, subscribers, members, and customers become the real measure.
+Investing in digital strategy consulting helps brands navigate this transition.
+The web will not disappear.
+It will narrow to the spaces that matter, and those are the spaces brands can and should start building right now.

-Tech adores declaring things dead.
-It has been repeating so much in the past 25 years that it has become a cliche.
-It's happening again.
-But the web is immortal; it is transformed under the impact of the time.
-It will be reshaped by AI not by destroying what the brands are capable of and need to create, but by making it clear what is worth creating.
-You have control over the next thing you create.
-The only thing left to the web that the AI cannot yet flatten is the work that has always produced actual value namely:
+Tech loves declaring things dead.
+It has been doing so for 25 years, and the routine is now a cliche.
+Here we go again.
+But the web does not die.
+It transforms.
+AI will reshape it, not by destroying what brands can and need to build, but by making clear what is worth building.
+You control what you create next.
+The only part of the web that AI cannot flatten is the work that has always produced real value:

 • Relationships